 Funeral wreaths take the creativity of the spray one step further by emulating a specific expression within its design.
 The bleeding heart-shaped spray expresses love and a broken heart.
 The cross-shaped wreath is for the purpose of expressing one’s faith.
 Wreaths might also appear to have branches and moss as part of its design.
 Florists generally do a wonderful job designing these.
 They place a lot of their artistic skill and love into the final spray design.

 Patriotic Wreaths & Sprays To Support Our Heroes

 In addition to faith, sprays and wreaths can (and often are) designed to honor our fallen heroes, Whether dying in the line of duty or having lived a long life, patriotic funeral wreaths are meant to symbolize the sacrifice made by a lost loved one.

 The most popular standing sprays and wreaths to symbolize patriotism are generally round or cross-shaped.
 Their commonality is the colors of red, white and blue.
 The colors are among both the flowers and ribbon to compliment the wreath.
-If you are interested in seeing the many options available when selecting a funeral wreath or spray, go here.
+If you are interested in seeing the many options available when selecting a funeral wreath, go here.